_DSC0684

 PROJECT OBJECTIVE

-15 students out of the 24 who appeared for the All India Sainik School Entrance Exam on 03 January 2016 qualified for the final round of interview/medical exam, as per results declared on 6 February 2016.
-This is an unprecedented performance by children from Attapadi Tribal Area, in Palghat, Kerala, with just 6 months of innovative coaching sessions using SEL.
+15 students out of the 24 who appeared for the All India Sainik School Entrance Exam on 03 January 2016 qualified for the final round of interview/medical exam and after intensive medical tests and a personal interview, 6 students out of the 15 who appeared for the second round of tests were selected to join Sainik School, Kazhakootam in the academic year 2015-16.
+This was an unprecedented performance by children from Attapadi Tribal Area, in Palghat, Kerala, with the innovative coaching sessions using SEL.

 PROJECT IMPRESSIONS